 • Industry-leading 365-day money-back guarantee

-• A few drops per use — very economical
+• A few drops per use — economical per application

 • Can be used alongside oral medications